People-Centred Medical Image Analysis via Fairness-Aware Human-AI Cooperation: FairHAI Benchmark

 \subsection{Datasets}

-To ensure consistency, we follow the preprocessing strategy, proposed in\citep{zong2022medfair}, by binarising both sensitive attributes and classification labels.
+To ensure consistency, we follow the preprocessing strategy, proposed in~\citep{zong2022medfair}, by binarising both sensitive attributes and classification labels.

-\paragraph{HAM10000} The dataset consists of 9,948 dermatoscopic images across seven diagnostic categories.
+\paragraph{\href{https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T}{HAM10000}} The dataset consists of 9,948 dermatoscopic images across seven diagnostic categories.
 Following~\cite{maron2019systematic}, these are grouped into \textit{benign} vs. \textit{malignant} classes.
 The sensitive attribute is \textit{Sex} (Male/Female), enabling fairness analysis across subgroups.
 The dataset includes 5,400 male images (4,492 benign, 908 malignant) and 4,548 female images (4,018 benign, 530 malignant).
-Publicly available at \url{https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T}.

-\paragraph{CMMD} The dataset contains 5,152 mammography images annotated with diagnostic labels and a binarised age attribute.
+\paragraph{\href{https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=70230508}{CMMD}} The dataset contains 5,152 mammography images annotated with diagnostic labels and a binarised age attribute.
 We use \textit{non-cancer} vs. \textit{cancer} classes and \textit{Age} ($\le$55 vs. $>$55) as the sensitive attribute.
 Malignant cases (2,614) are treated as positive, and benign + normal cases (2,538) as negative.
 Age distribution: i) Age $\le$55: 1,824 malignant vs. 1,972 non-malignant; and ii) Age $>$55: 790 malignant vs. 566 non-malignant.
 This demographic variability supports fairness analysis in our evaluation pipeline.
-Available at \url{https://www.isic-archive.com/cmmd}.

-\paragraph{CheXpert} The dataset comprises 224,316 chest radiographs from 65,240 patients.
+\paragraph{\href{https://stanfordmlgroup.github.io/competitions/chexpert/}{CheXpert}} The dataset comprises 224,316 chest radiographs from 65,240 patients.
 We use \textit{No Finding} vs. \textit{Any Finding} as classes and \textit{Sex} (Male/Female) as the sensitive attribute.
 After filtering, the dataset includes 132,205 Male images (13,062 healthy, 119,143 unhealthy) and 90,588 Female images (9,177 healthy, 81,411 unhealthy).
-Available at \url{https://stanfordmlgroup.github.io/competitions/chexpert/}.

-\paragraph{MIMIC-CXR} This is a large chest radiograph dataset linked to MIMIC-IV metadata.
+\paragraph{\href{https://physionet.org/content/mimic-cxr/}{MIMIC-CXR}} This is a large chest radiograph dataset linked to MIMIC-IV metadata.
 We use \textit{No Finding} vs. \textit{Any Finding} as classes and \textit{Race} (White vs. Non-White) as the sensitive attribute.
 After merging race data and filtering, the dataset includes 224,596 White images (78,193 healthy, 146,403 unhealthy) and 146,359 Non-White images (70,211 healthy, 76,148 unhealthy).
-Available at \url{https://physionet.org/content/mimic-cxr/}.

-\subsection{Simulation of clinicians' annotations to assess HAI-CC.}
+\subsection{Simulation of Clinicians' Annotations to Assess HAI-CC.}